jrobinson2786/Data_Analytics_Portfolio/SQL Projects /Churn, Retention, Segmentation /README.md

 The purpose of a segmentation analysis is to group customers, or players in this case, in order to gain insights toward defining characteristics.

-One important insight that I've discovered while researching segmentation is that the project starts very
+One important insight that I've discovered while researching segmentation is that the project is ever-evolving and that the metrics and segment of the initial version is refined over time through conversations with teammates and stakeholders once the needs and objectives become more clear.